Patricio-Benglian/Scraper/README.md

 - Add usage for C files too
 - Check if files already exist so as to not overwrite them
 - Ask for confirmation before making main files (per Mateo's request)
+- Confirm prototype before copying it to file (check if text = "Prototype: " basically)

 ## Probably easy to do but not done yet:
 - Clean up code some more